FTian-UArizona/Inference_Privacy/README.md

 This repository contains two separate folders for each dataset: CIFAR10, and CIFAR100.

 *   Contains the scripts used for implentating of verious mechanisms for each dataset.
-*   `environment.yml`: [Description, e.g., Conda environment file with the required packages.]
 *   `LICENSE`: License information for the code and data.

-## Installation

-[Provide clear instructions on how to set up the necessary environment and install the required dependencies.
-This might include:]

-1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`
-2. Create a conda environment (optional but recommended): `conda env create -f environment.yml`
-3. Activate the environment: `conda activate your_environment_name`
-4. Install additional packages (if any): `pip install -r requirements.txt`

 ## Running the Code